pinbar/springboot-jwt/README.md

     * `Authorization: Bearer \<token\>`
 * `GET /api/megacity` can be accessed with any token but `GET /api/levrai` can only be accessed with neo's token
 * some information in the payload is encrypted for privacy

+### api documentation
+* this project uses `swagger` for documenting APIs.
+Start the server to access live docs.
+* a json representation is available at `/v2/api-docs`
+* a human readable html view is available at: `/swagger-ui.html`.
+This UI also allows you to interact with the APIs

 ### encryption
 * a part of the jwt claims/playload is encrypted before signing and then decrypted after verification for privacy